johanberntsson/ozmoo/documentation/manual/manual.md

 ## Commodore Plus/4

 The Commodore Plus/4 version makes use of the simplified memory map compared to the Commodore 64 version, allowing for games with up to 46 KB dynamic memory.
 Games will need to do more disk access the more dynamic memory they have, so more than ~30 KB may still not be advisable.

-## Mega65

-The Mega65 is a recreation of the Commodore 65 computer which was never released.
-It can currently be built on FPGA or run on an emulator.
-More information can be found at https://mega65.org/

-The Mega65 version is always built using the -81 build mode, but apart from this all options are supported.
-The screen is always set to 80 columns.

 ## Other targets